eshaprogress/advprogress/README.md

 --------------------------

  please make sure that http services are not running on your local machine, if so, locate the local nginx/apache service and stop the daemon

+ If you have a MAC os you can use
+ `sudo nginx -s stop`

 # Setup code-base
 --------------------------